 I was 36 when I married my forever husband.
 Getting pregnant didn’t come easy for us.
 There’s a history of endometriosis in my family and I suspected I had PCOS.

 After a year or so of trying, we sought fertility help.
-We made the decision in advance that we would skip some of the more common treatment options and skip right to in vitro fertilization (IVF).
+We made the decision in advance that we would forego some of the more common treatment options and skip right to in vitro fertilization (IVF).
 Our age wasn’t doing us any favors.

 We have a couple of fertility doctors where we live and, after comparing them, chose the one using the most advanced approach: Caperton Fertility Institute.